ISISComputingGroup/ibex_developers_manual/IOC-Utilities.md

     }

 In this example the PV `FREQ:REF` reads the values from a status and then set the values, via the protocol file, in the `FREQ:SP:RBV:RAW.A` pv.
-This value and any error that occurs in the `FREQ:REF` is the nset on the `FREQ:SP:RBV` pv.
+This value and any error that occurs in the `FREQ:REF` is then set on the `FREQ:SP:RBV` pv.
 This allows you to easily show a disconnected error in PVs that are set from the protocol file.

 ## Shell Utilities